 Our real time video segmentation and classification system is now fully operational.
 It can continuously capture, segment, compress, classify, index and store video clips from a live broadcast feed in real-time.
 In addition to the new pipeline architecture, we also presented our segmentation algorithm which fuses three sources of information: video, audio and closed-captions.
 This provides much higher scene detection accuracy than that realized with just video alone or video plus audio.
-Finally, we describe an information filtering application based upon VISION which matches incoming video to user profiles based upon a taxonomy of categories.
+Finally, we describe our keyframe extraction and analysis algorithms which form the basis of our video browsing and image-based querying capabilities.
 Since all processing is completely automatic, multiple installations of the VISION system can be used to monitor multiple video feeds simultaneously with little or no burden on the archive staff.
-It is currently in around-the-clock commercial operation, indexing CSPAN and CSPAN-2 for FASTV (www.fastv.com).
+It is currently in around-the-clock commercial operation, indexing CSPAN and CSPAN-2 for the Worldwide Broadcasting Network (www.wbnet.com).

-After segmentation, we locate keyframes within each of the scenes in our video library by examining the same video information used for segmentation.
-We are currently working on analysis of keyframes to provide image-based browsing of video archives.
 Future extensions to the VISION system may also include improvements to the video processing component of the VPS.
 For example, we could incorporate motion analysis to reduce the over-segmentation we experience.
-Or, we could incorporate image processing/computer vision techniques to attempt to do image-based indexing and retrieval.
 Audio processing could also be enhanced to reduce over-segmentation through the use of speaker identification.
-However, the over-segmentation is less of a concern since this is often corrected by the closedcaption merger phase.
+Our current focus is on clustering the keyframes to automatically construct a browsing hierarchy for the video archive and examining quality of service issues in video delivery.